pestrela/music/traktor/README.md

 I have a very large collection with dozens of genres, sub-genres and decades.
 For that I've created a structure where each decade is a separate folder, inside a parent genre/sub-genre folders.\
 When I'm playing a specific genre I can search only that decade (=OS folder).
 If I want something else I can always search the whole collection at any time.\
 ([See this blog post for more detail on these methods](#how-to-manage-your-collection-using-operating-systems-folders-and-without-dj-playlists-ie-using-only-finder-windows-explorer-etc))
-  * Comparison to Rekordbox: Rekordbox displays OS folders, but you can't search inside them
+* Comparison to Rekordbox: Rekordbox displays OS folders, but you can't search inside them.
+[Example of Pioneer forum request](https://forums.pioneerdj.com/hc/en-us/community/posts/115018095303-Reasons-to-think-i-leave-from-rekordbox-?page=1#community_comment_360000392646)
 * Comparison to Serato: Serato has a nicer way to display OS folders, but you can't search inside them
 * Comparison to VDJ: VDJ has really good OS-searches, better than traktor, by having a "recurse" option to see all sub-folder files in a flat view

 ## Why is Traktor my software of choice: c) Advanced MIDI mapping and Lots of FX

 Traktor supports complex MIDI mapping with 8x variables, 2x conditionals and any number of actions per MIDI input